 - (b) A further \$710 one off gross payment (the Teaching Council fees payment).
-Short-term relievers, as defined in clause 3.27.1(a), will receive the payment provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.
+Short-term relievers, as defined in clause 3.27.1, will receive the payment provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.
 The Teaching Council fees payment is not pro-rated, but each teacher is only entitled to be paid it once.
 This means that if a teacher holds another teaching role(s) under coverage of this or another collective agreement, they will still only receive one Teaching Council fees payment.
-In such a case the Teaching Council fees payment shall only be paid to the teacher under the collective agreement binding the employee which is ratified first. - 1.10.3 Employees who are bound by this Agreement as at 3 July 2023 and on that day were on approved unpaid leave under Part 5 of this collective agreement are entitled, upon application, to receive the payments on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before 30 August 2024-2 July 2025 for those on parental leave.
-The payment will be based on the teacher's FTTE as at their last working day before going on leave.
+In such a case the Teaching Council fees payment shall only be paid to the teacher under the collective agreement binding the employee which is ratified first. - 1.10.2 Employees who are bound by this Agreement as at [date of ratification] and on that day were on approved unpaid leave under Part 5 of this collective agreement are entitled, upon application, to receive the above payments on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before 3 July 2025 for those on parental leave.
+The \$1,500 payment will be based on the teacher's FTTE as at their last working day before going on leave.

-1.10.4 Additional payments for all teachers
+1.10.3 Additional payments for all area school teachers

-A one-off gross payment of \$3,000 will be paid to all full-time teachers employed on 3 July 2023.
+A one-off gross lump sum payment of \$5,000 will be paid to all full-time teachers employed as at [date of settlementratification].

-The payment will be pro-rated for part-time teachers based on their full-time teacher equivalent (FTTE) as at 3 July 2023.
+The payment will be pro-rated for part-time teachers based on their full-time teacher equivalent (FTTE) as at [date of settlementratification].

-Short-term relievers, as defined in clause 3.27.1(a), will receive a pro-rated one-off gross payment, based on the total number of days worked between the start of Term 4, 2022 and 3 July 2023, and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.
+Short-term relievers, as defined in clause 3.27.1, will receive a pro-rated one-off gross payment, based on the total number of days worked between the start of Term 4, 2022 and [date of settlementratification], and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.

-A teacher may be eligible to have the payment calculated under more than one category.
-The minimum payment for any teacher, regardless of FTTE, will be \$300, and no teacher shall receive more than \$3,000 gross in total.
+A teacher may be eligible to have the payment calculated under more than one category or more than one education service collective agreement.
+The minimum payment for any teacher, regardless of FTTE, will be \$500, and no teacher shall receive more than \$5,000 gross in total across all education service employment agreements that bind them.
+If a teacher has received, or is entitled to receive, a lump sum payment under another education service employment agreement, that lump sum payment will be deducted from the \$5,000.

-1.10.5 Employees who are bound by this Agreement as at 3 July 2023 and on that day were on approved unpaid leave under Part 5 of this collective agreement are entitled, upon application, to receive the \$3,000 payments on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before 2 July 2025 for those on parental leave.
-The amount of the \$3,000 payment payable will be based on the teacher's FTTE as at their last working day before going on leave.
+1.10.4 Employees who are bound by this Agreement as at [the date of settlementratification] and on that day were on approved unpaid leave under Part 5 of this collective agreement are entitled, upon application, to receive the \$5,000 payment on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before 3 July 2025 for those on parental leave.
+The amount payable will be based on the teacher's FTTE as at their last working day before going on leave.

-Note: This clause will be removed in subsequent collective agreements.
+Note: This clause will be removed in subsequent collective agreements